fairhopeweb/docs-4/admin/authentication/openid-connect.md

 ![](../../.gitbook/assets/oidc/oidc-login-form.png)

-Fill in either of the following options:
+Fill in either of the following:

 - **Name**
   - The name on the login button.
 This will be substituted at `Sign in with {name}`